DPI-WE/ruby-data-structures-algorithms-intro/content.md

 ```
 {: .repl #bubble_sort title="Bubble Sort" points="1"}

-**Time Complexity**: O(n^2) - Bubble sort is an example of a quadratic time complexity algorithm because it involves nested iterations over the collection, making it less efficient for large datasets.
+**Time Complexity**: O(n^2) - Bubble sort is an example of a *quadratic* time complexity algorithm because it involves nested iterations over the collection, making it less efficient for large datasets.

-**Space Complexity**: O(1) - Bubble sort sorts the array in place and does not require additional storage that grows with the input size, making its space complexity constant.
+**Space Complexity**: O(1) - Bubble sort sorts the array in place and does not require additional storage that grows with the input size, making its space complexity *constant*.

 ### Recursive Fibonacci